 If you're curious, my labor was quick and intense (about five hours from the beginning of active labor until she came out).
 For a while the contractions came so frequently, one on top of the other, that I was unable to relax between them or find any sort of rhythm to help me through.
 James felt the same, that he couldn't get into a rhythm of helping me because everything happened so quickly.
 When we got to the hospital, I labored in a warm bath for about 45 minutes, until the urge to push was irresistible and I crawled out to sit on a birthing stool.
 Although the midwife coaxed me to take it easy and go slow, my body refused and I pushed her out in about 4-5 pushes, holding her head as she arrived.

-Perhaps because the labor was so quick, I had a postpartum hemorrhage immediately after the baby emerged.
-She was placed on my stomach, and while I cooed and oohed and aahed, the midwife pushed the emergency button and several midwives, nurses, and a surgeon showed up to attend to my bleeding.
+Perhaps because the labor was so quick, I had a postpartum hemorrhage after pushing the placenta out.
+The baby was on my stomach, and while I cooed and oohed and aahed, the midwife pushed the emergency button and several midwives, nurses, and a surgeon showed up to attend to my bleeding.
 (Thankfully, the surgeon only had to watch for a few minutes before leaving).
 The baby was given to James and I was given some injections while the midwife "massaged" (it certainly did not feel like a massage!) my tummy and uterus to get it to cramp and staunch the bleeding.
 Ultimately I lost more than 1.5 liters of blood, but the midwife team acted so quickly and competently that everything was fine in the end.
 We had to spend an extra night in the hospital to ensure my blood numbers stabilized before we were able to come home.
 (The neighbors looked after August and Leif while we were gone, and brought them to see us in the hospital.)

 When she was born, I was shocked at how small she was, and I repeated "she's so tiny!" over and over.
 So we were shocked when she was finally weighed a couple hours later to learn she was 8 pounds and 11 ounces—my biggest baby yet!